Kitsap Fast Ferries: Ballot measure and service

 In 2015, Kitsap Transit drafted a business plan for a "fast ferry" system serving Bremerton, Kingston, and Southworth from Seattle, funded by a local sales tax and fares.
 The Kitsap Transit board voted in April 2016 to place a 0.3 percent sales tax on the November 2016 ballot that would fund a three-route passenger-only ferry system to begin operation in 2017.
 The ballot measure, the third overall on passenger-only ferries in Kitsap County, was approved by 51.7 percent of voters on November 8, 2016, with the collection of sales taxes to begin the following April.
 In June 2017, Kitsap Transit finalized its operating plans, including a revision to initially operate the system itself as it continues to negotiate an operating contract with the King County Department of Transportation, and announced that service would begin on July 10, 2017.

 Kitsap Fast Ferries service began on July 10, 2017, and fares were waived for the rest of the month.
 Due to multiple and repeated issues with Rich Passage 1 in its first six months of service, causing delays or cancellations to ferry trips, Kitsap Transit began negotiations with King County to lease Spirit of Kingston as a backup vessel.
 The Spirit of Kingston entered service in March during a week-long repair of Rich Passage 1, but was recalled by King County for use on the West Seattle Water Taxi.

 The Kingston route began service on November 26, 2018, using MV Finest, a former NY Waterway catamaran acquired and refurbished by Kitsap Transit earlier in the year.
 MV Melissa Ann was announced as the route's backup vessel.
 Two new bus routes also launched to connect the Kingston ferry terminal to park and rides in Poulsbo and Suquamish, as well as an on-demand service.

 The Southworth route began service on March 29, 2021, having been delayed several months due to the COVID-19 pandemic.
 The MV Enetai was commissioned to operate the route with capacity for 255 passengers.
-The Southworth terminal will share the existing one-slip facility used by Washington State Ferries, with coordinated departure times around ferry runs.
+The Southworth terminal shares the existing one-slip facility used by Washington State Ferries, with coordinated departure times around ferry runs.

+Future plans

+In March 2023, Kitsap Transit selected Pier 48 as their preferred site for a new passenger ferry terminal in Downtown Seattle due to expected overcrowding of the existing Pier 50 facility shared with the King County Water Taxi.
+The site is south of Colman Dock and Pier 50 and was formerly used by Washington State Ferries as overflow for vehicles queueing.

+An electric hydrofoil ferry is planned to be tested on the Bremerton route in the 2020s as part of a Kitsap Transit research program funded by the Federal Transit Administration.
+In 2024, the state government contributed $5.2 million towards construction of a 150-passenger hydrofoil ferry that would be designed by two local firms.
+As of 2025, the pilot project's 20-passenger prototype has $15 million that remains to be funded.